SystemsApproach/sdn/exercises.rst

 are 8 exercises and 8 chapters is a coincidence.
 Exercises 1 and 2
 focus on Stratum, and are best attempted after reading through Chapter
 5. Exercises 3 through 6 focus on ONOS and are best attempted after reading through Chapter 6.
-Exercises 7 and 8 focus on Trellis and are best attempted after reading through Chapter 7.
-Note that the exercises build on each other, so it is best to work through them in order.
+Exercises 7 and 8 focus on SD-Fabric and are best attempted after reading through Chapter 7.\ [#]_ Note that the exercises build on each other, so it is best to work through them in order.

+.. [#] SD-Fabric was previously known as Trellis, and still is in the
+       code.
+UPF was previously known as SPGW, and still is in the code.

 1. `P4Runtime Basics <https://github.com/opennetworkinglab/ngsdn-tutorial/blob/advanced/EXERCISE-1.md>`__
 2. `YANG, OpenConfig, gNMI Basics <https://github.com/opennetworkinglab/ngsdn-tutorial/blob/advanced/EXERCISE-2.md>`__